ucsb-cs148/f21/_lectures/no_class.md

 ---

 # Announcements
-No class today.
+No required class today.
+The class room is open to groups / partial groups that want to meet there.
 Happy Thanksgiving!